rrovetto/maritime-sar-knowledgebase/README.md

 - **Submit your Input via online Form**:	[https://tinyurl.com/KnowSAR-GenInput](https://tinyurl.com/KnowSAR-GenInput) (Redirect to GoogleForm )
 - **Donate**:	 				[https://purl.org/know-sar-donate](https://purl.org/know-sar-donate) (Redirects to PayPal) or [via Patreon](https://patreon.com/user?u=16992629)

+It supports an organizations _knowledge management_ strategy in the following ways.
+The database containing the information expressing knowledge, making the system understood informally as a knowledgebase.
+With AI knowledge-based approaches, it is formally a knowledgebase.
+Either single or multiple knowledgebase(s) facilitates _knowledge preservation_ and data archiving.
+The intertnational scope, accessibility, and contribution potential facilitates _knowledge transfer_ and _knowledge exchange/sharing_; it also afford future data analysis for added _knowledge discovery_.

 ## Status
 - In-progress.
 - _Seeking_: Partner organizations, investors, sponsors, technological resources, technical service-providers.
 - _Project name_: Know-SAR.
 The name "Know-SAR" has the following meaning.
 "Know" is short for "Knowledge", minimally pointing to the goal of preserving and sharing SAR knowledge.
 It also points to innovating in the envisioned AI knowledge-based approach.
 The pronunciation of the word "know" serves to convey a second meaning: That we aim to achieve a world where there are no SAR events, a state of persistent safety.
 Toward that ideal state, the project will facilitate sharing of knowledge in order to maximize continuous improvement in SAR operations and research.

 ##  Author
 [Robert J. Rovetto](https://github.com/rrovetto) -- [Contact](mailto:rrovetto@terpalum.umd.edu)
 - Maritime safety professional, Certified commercial mariner, Philosopher, Concept Engineer, [Formal ontologist](https://ontologforum.org/index.php/RobertRovetto), Knowledge representation practitioner
 - [Directly hire for knowledge modeling at this website](https://tinyurl.com/yas7trzy) or [contact](rrovetto@terpalum.umd.edu) for alternative arrangements.

 ## Works & History
-- Paper "Toward an International Database for Maritime Search and Rescue"
+- Article: "Toward an International Database for Maritime Search and Rescue"
 	- 2024 submitted to but rejected from Australian Journal of Emergency Management.
- 	- 2024 submmitted and accepted to Journal of Emergency Management.
+ 	- 2024 submmitted & accepted to Journal of Emergency Management.
-- [Grant proposal](https://github.com/rrovetto/rrovetto/blob/5160ddd1f3c18db8d6eafbe4eead23834d163a4d/affiliations-and-work/submissions/Lloyds/KnowSAR_MarineSAR-DB_LloydsGrantApp_Rovetto.pdf) "KnowSAR - Toward an International Maritime SAR Database and Knowledgebase", submitted to but rejected from Lloyds Register Small Grant Scheme.
+- [Grant proposal](https://github.com/rrovetto/rrovetto/blob/5160ddd1f3c18db8d6eafbe4eead23834d163a4d/affiliations-and-work/submissions/Lloyds/KnowSAR_MarineSAR-DB_LloydsGrantApp_Rovetto.pdf) "KnowSAR - Toward an International Maritime SAR Database and Knowledgebase", submitted but rejected from Lloyds Register Small Grant Scheme.
 - [Previous Description page at Surtsey.org](https://web.archive.org/web/20250324025411/https://www.surtsey.org/projects/the-maritime-search-and-rescue-database/)(Archived webpage)
 - **2019 Proposal** - “Consolidating and Sharing maritime SAR Information for Improved Training - One project proposal and One call for contributions”, Submisison to World Maritime Rescue Congress (an IMRF-International Maritime Rescue Congress event), 2019, Canada.
 	- [Submission documentation](https://drive.google.com/drive/folders/1wWgdWdPG5B9OlZ5zOEw4n-8LlcuZrk8_?usp=sharing)